 The modern American workplace is undergoing drastic changes.
 Everything from company culture to how buildings are managed is on the table.
 Business operations, workspaces, and social norms are all adapting to the earth shattering changes brought about by the digital revolution and ongoing social progress.

-"Mobile and social are driving a huge cultural shift and, in fact, are creating a whole new work style," said Oudi Antebi, senior vice president of products at social business software provider Jive.
+"Mobile and social are driving a huge cultural shift and, in fact, are creating a whole new work style," said Oudi Antebi, co-founder of RedKix, told Business News Daily.
 "People aren't chained to their desks the way they were even five years ago.
 As a modern, mobile workforce, we're shedding the desktop and clunky software in for systems and tools that give us the freedom to work with anyone."

-What will the office of tomorrow look like?
+So, how will the workplace of the future be impacted by these changes?
+What will the day to day look like, and how will companies take advantage of emerging trends?
 Two experts speculated about trends in technological tools, office layout and company culture that will shape the workplace in the coming years.
-[3 Ways to Improve Your Company Culture]

 Today's workers use many different technological tools to work together.
 For many organizations, email is still the primary method of communication, but this could change in the near future.

-"We'll still be using an inbox five years from now, but it will look vastly different than today's antiquated email experience, which is cumbersome and limited," he told Business News Daily.
+"We'll still be using an inbox five years from now, but it will look vastly different than today's antiquated email experience, which is cumbersome and limited," Antebi said.
 "There are countless startups focused on reimagining email inboxes, building real-time messaging for the workplace and tackling the challenge of weaving together disparate cloud services into a more unified experience.
 I believe those tools will come together to provide the answer to the question, what's after email?"